m-lego/m65/README.md

  * 1 apm/stm32f103 blackpill from robotdyn, F303 will work also since they are pin identical.
  * or gd32f303 from we act studio...
  * or stm32f401 from we act
+ * or stm32f411 from we act, ask for the firmware
  * switches (5 pin) and keycaps... for pcb mount
  * rotary encoder (I got this Bourns 24 Pulse Incremental Mechanical Rotary Encoder with a 6 mm Flat Shaft but any similar shall do)
- * jst horizontal header 3 pin, if you add leds
+ * jst horizontal header 3 pin, if you add leds strip
+ * oled 128x32 i2c (4 pins)

 thickness